top of page

 • Existentially distressed (“How can the world be like this?”)

-1. Trauma Exposure — Even Indirect from the Epstein Files— Activates the Nervous System
+1. Trauma Exposure — Even Indirect from the Epstein Files — Activates the Nervous System

 You do not have to personally experience trauma for your brain to react as if you have.
+Reading detailed descriptions of exploitation, coercion, abuse, or corruption activates the same neural threat systems involved in:

 • Secondary trauma